ifandelse/machina.js/README.md

 * FSM constructor only handles an eventListeners object (not the old array of strings to pre-populate event names)
 * bug fixed where event queue would still be replayed on a state that transitioned during its entry action
 * transitioned and transitioning events are now just a single "transition" event

+### v0.3.0
+* FSM constructor function supports inheritance via an `extend` function - working just like backbone.js objects.
+* FSMs can have a top-level 'catch-all' ("*") handler defined, which would apply to any state, unless the state overrides it with a state-specific catch-all handler.
+* FSM states now have an `_onExit` handler.
+* The `fireEvent` method is deprecated.
+Use `trigger` or the `emit` alias.
+* State input handlers can now be a string value (indicating that a transition should occur to a state matching that string value) in addition to a function.